KevinKra/My_notes/DS_ALGs/Foundation/README.md

 - What are descendants and ancestors.
 - If you created a class variable on a base class that tracked the total instances, how could it be accessed via the base class `Animal.total_count` / derived class `Dog.total_count`?

+### Challenges

+- Create a series of classes that use inheritance, access modifiers, class variables, and polymorphism.

 ### Resources:

 [](#resources)